nickeblewis/headforcode/content/courses/dandavis/week43/lesson2.md

 ### Let's see what is on Github

-Go to http://www.github.com and login with the account you created last week
+Go to http://www.github.com and login with the account you created last week.
+You should see the headforcode project repository listed and you can open this up.
+If you look just beneath the description you will see a row of tabs, commits, branch(es), releases and contributors.
+Having pushed your branch up, there should now be two branches available, so click on this tab to se what we now have.

+That will do for now, in the next lesson we will learn how to create a "Pull Request" which will notify me as the owner of the project, that someone has made changes and they want me to review them.
+This is what we call a "Code Review".
+More on these in the next lesson.